Exahilosys/shucks/docs/index.rst

 .. _exc:

-Check if the data is :class:`str` and casting to :class:`abs` raises :class:`TypeError`:
+Check if the data is :class:`str` and casting to :class:`abs` does not raise :class:`TypeError`:

 .. code-block:: py